DavideLigari/disease-prediction/documents/workflow.md

    - Communities could have significant predictive properties.
 See [ChatGPT chat](https://chat.openai.com/share/d771039a-788d-4b0c-abaf-787d96d1b002)
    - Modularity can be used to asses soundness and compare different partitions

-## 4. Data cleaning

-Remove outliers and fix invalid values.

-## 5. Feature definition
+## 4. Feature definition

-Some of the metrics defined so far can be used as features for prediction in conjunction with symmptom occurrence.
+Some of the metrics defined so far can be used as features for prediction in conjunction with symptom occurrence.

 Features:
-    -Feature vector of symptoms (one-hot encoding)
+- Feature vector of symptoms (one-hot encoding)
-    -Symptom occurrence
+- Symptom occurrence
-    -Symptom commonality
+- Symptom commonality
 Alternative features:
-    -Community clustering in place of the symptoms vector
+- Community clustering in place of the symptoms vector

-## 6. Model creation
+## 5. Model creation
+Train, Test and Validation split
 Create a neural network which predicts the disease

-## 7. Comparison between models
+## 6. Comparison between models

 Compare model with network features and the model without them.
 In particular, compare the model using the one-hot encoding of the symptoms against the network leveraging the spatial reduction given by the community clustering.